evilusean/Khan/Review/TOGCT/2025-TOCT-Review-Algebra2.md

 $$\mathbf{x = \frac{15 \pm \sqrt{201}}{8}}$$
 ## 2025-Decemeber-16-TOCT-Imaginary Numbers - Basic Introduction :
 https://www.youtube.com/watch?v=vRJqPo_zcnQ
+- When adding / subtracting 'i'maginary numbers, simply combine like terms
+- when simplifying, '$i^2 = -1$' and '$i^4 = 1$' so you can work out the 'i's if it is one of those exponents.
+- To divide complex numbers, you must multiply both the numerator and the denominator by the complex conjugate of the denominator.
+This process "rationalizes" the denominator, turning it into a real number
 ### Complex and Imaginary Numbers

 When solving quadratic equations, we often encounter the square root of a negative number (e.g., $\sqrt{-7}$).
 Since no real number multiplied by itself results in a negative value, we use the **imaginary unit**.